nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-If your field is defined on the root types `Query` or `Mutation`, you can take advantage
-of the default namespaces that are defined in the [configuration](../getting-started/configuration.md).
-The following
+You can take advantage of the default namespaces that are defined in the [configuration](../getting-started/configuration.md).
-will look for a class in `App\GraphQL\Queries` by default.
+The following will look for a class in `App\GraphQL\Queries` by default.

 ```graphql
 type Query {